George Dixon (boxer)

 George Dixon (July 29, 1870 - January 6, 1908) was a Canadian professional boxer.
-After winning the bantamweight title in 1890, he became the first ever black athlete to win a world championship in any sport; he was also the first Canadian-born boxing champion.
-Ring Magazine founder Nat Fleischer ranked Dixon as the #1 featherweight of all-time.
+He became the first ever black athlete to win a world championship in any sport and was also the first Canadian-born boxing champion when he won the bantamweight title in 1890.
+He also captured the featherweight championship of the world twice to become the first 3x world champion in history and the first boxer to win world titles in more than one weight class.
+Ring Magazine founder Nat Fleischer ranked Dixon as the #1 featherweight of all time.
 He was inducted into Canada's Sports Hall of Fame in 1955, the Ring Magazine Hall of Fame in 1956 and the International Boxing Hall of Fame as a first-class inductee in 1990.
 In 2018 he was named one of the greatest 15 athletes in Nova Scotia's history, ranking sixth.

 Boxing career

 Dixon was born in Africville, Halifax, Nova Scotia.
-Known as "Little Chocolate" he stood 5 ft 3.5 in tall and weighed only 87 lb when he began his professional boxing career.
+Known as "Little Chocolate" or as "George Tropicana" he stood 5 ft 3.5 in tall and weighed only 87 lb when he began his professional boxing career.
 Dixon is widely credited for developing shadowboxing.

 Dixon claimed the world bantamweight title on May 10, 1888, after a bout with Tommy "Spider" Kelly, and was officially considered the champion after knocking out Nunc Wallace of England in 18 rounds two years later on June 27, 1890.